We encourage you to check websites for your destinations before visiting for the latest health and safety guidelines in place.

 There are more than 25 stops along the Maine Wine Trail – from wineries and vineyards to fermentories and distilleries.
 Maine’s oldest winery, Bartlett Maine Estate Winery, has been making blueberry and other fruit wines for nearly 40 years.
 Despite Maine’s seemingly incongruous weather for grapes, Maine’s dedicated farmers have found which varieties grow best in our four-season climate.
 There are now more vineyards than ever, each crafting wines rich with a uniquely Maine terroir and numerous wineries that make their own wines from select grapes from around the world.

 A destination winery, Cellardoor Winery in Lincolnville, Maine offers tours and tastings in their 200-year-old barn overlooking the picturesque vineyard.
-In Portland, check out Cellardoor at the Point, a beautifully decorated tasting venue at Thompson’s Point.

 In the summer months, Oyster River Winery in Warren opens their barn as a popular gathering space for wine lovers.
 They make wines and ciders in a low-intervention style from their own fruit, and fruit sourced from other growers in the region.